Editorial Policy

 • If a listing appears unsafe or misleading, we may remove it or replace it with a safety notice.

-• The page URL
+• the page URL

-• What seems wrong
+• what seems wrong

 6) Editorial independence and advertising

 We aim to keep our content independent.
-If advertising is displayed (including through Google services such as AdSense), ads do not influence our editorial decisions.
+If advertising is displayed, including through Google services such as AdSense, ads do not influence our editorial decisions.
 We do not accept payments to publish “guaranteed” job placements.

 7) Affiliate links (if used)

-If we ever use affiliate links (for example, to a course provider), we will:
+If we ever use affiliate links, for example to a course provider, we will:

-• Disclose it clearly on the page
+• disclose this clearly on the page

 8) User-generated content (comments)